SALT LAKE CITY — The number of Utahns employed in December jumped 3 percent compared to the same time last year.

 "People leaving the labor force is a factor within the unemployment rate decline," he said.
 "The current unemployment rate decline is a combination of job growth and some continued labor force exiting."

-Knold commented that the labor force exiting has four years of momentum behind it, and that force is not expected to disappear overnight.
+Knold commented that the labor force atrophy has four years of momentum behind it, and that force is not expected to disappear over night.
 Approximately 80,300 Utahns are considered to be unemployed.

-The United States unemployment rate dropped from 8.6 percent in November 2011 to 8.5 percent last month.
+The U.S. unemployment rate dropped from 8.6 percent in November 2011 to 8.5 percent last month.

 All of Utah's industrial sectors are adding jobs, Knold said, with the lone exception being government.